3dgiordano/covid-19-uy-vacc-data/home.en.md

     </td>
     <td>
       Currently there are problems in the data provided by the ministry of public health.<br>
-      As soon as they solve your problems, the data will be updated automatically.
+      As soon as they solve their problems, the data will be updated automatically.
     </td>
   </tr>
 </table>
--->

 <table id="dashboard">
   <tr>
     <td align="right" colspan=3>